substratusai/substratusai.github.io/docs/introduction.md

 ## Why Substratus?

 * Train and serve models from within your cloud account.
 Your data stays private.
-* Avoid library lock-in and dependency hell through leveraging containers.
+* Leverage containers to avoid library lock-in and dependency wrangling.
 * Let substratus calculate your resource requirements and automatically provision GPUs, CPUs, and Memory.
 * Adopt best practice conventions by default.
 * Train pre-packaged state of the art models on your own datasets.